gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 >   - Insert a delay of 30 seconds before collecting post-config data
 >   - Create a file with the differences between pre-config and post-config data
 > - Execute your playbook and verify if the results meet the requirements.
-> - Fyi, a solution playbook files (op-22-*.yml) are given in the appendix section for your reference.
+> - Solution playbook files (op-33-*.yml) are given in the appendix section for your reference.

 ### Reference